 Beside her passion for contemporary music, she developed a deep interest in performance practice, which led her to studied Historical Clarinet and Chalumeaux with Ernst Schlader at the Staatliche Hochschule für Musik in Trossingen followed by an year as Erasmus student in the class of Eric Hoeprich at the Royal Conservatoire in The Hague.
 She has been invited to perform with several ensembles on period instruments such as De Nederlandse Bachvereniging, Le Cercle de l’Harmonie, Nieuwe Philharmonie Utrecht, Orchester 1756 Wien, Bremer Baroqueorchester, Northern Consort, Mannheimer Hofkapelle, Orchestra da camera Lorenzo da Ponte, Orchestra van Wassenaer, Symphonie Atlantique.

-Giulia is also a founding member of both Trio Auriga and Ensemble La Favorita, researching vocal and instrumental music, featuring Chalumeau obbligato, composed for the Habsburg Court in the eighteenth century; the Ensemble has been invited to perform at the Utrecht Early Music Festival (fringe), MAfestival Bruges (fringe) and the International Young Artist‘s Presentation in Antwerp in 2017.
+Giulia is also a founding member of the Ensemble La Favorita, researching vocal and instrumental music, featuring Chalumeau obbligato, composed for the Habsburg Court in the eighteenth century; the Ensemble has been invited to perform at the Utrecht Early Music Festival (fringe), MAfestival Bruges (fringe) and the International Young Artist‘s Presentation in Antwerp in 2017.
 As a chalumeau player she collaborated with the Mannheimer Hofkapelle for an album of unpublished music by Christopher Graupner on the CPO label (Das Leiden Jesu, Passion Cantatas) and performed for the acclaimed Dutch première of “Il Sacrifizio di Abramo” by Camilla de Rossi with De Nederlandse Bachvereniging at the Royal Concertgebouw in Amsterdam in 2018.

 In 2011, she made her solo debut with Mozart’s Concerto accompanied by the Orchestra della Svizzera Italiana and soon after, she began working with European orchestras such as Hulencourt Soloists Chamber Orchestra, Haydn Orchestra of Bolzano and Trento, Spira Mirabilis, Schweizer Jugend Sinfonie-Orchester, Orchester der Bayerischen Philharmonie München, Hundisburg SommerAkademie Orchester, Aurora Chamber Orchestra performing in renowned concert venues such as Konzerthaus Vienna, Concertgebouw Amsterdam, Tonhalle Zürich, Tivoli Vredenburg Utrecht, Teatro la Fenice and Herculessal in Münich.